 Make sure you find someone who has completed the training program and has an official license.
 Additional experience in medical training and physical therapy may also be beneficial.

 If your instructor isn’t found in this directory, they aren’t certified to teach the Wim Hof Method.

 Online Wim Hof Method training

-The evidence to support the use of the Wim Hof Method is increasing, but there are potential dangers.
-Fainting is not uncommon and there could be accompanying injuries with a fall.
-The technique should still be used with caution.
+Research to support the use of the Wim Hof Method is increasing, but there are potential dangers and contraindications for the practice.